notreallyryan/PHMM/README.md

 In order to determine which model the unknown sequence best matches, the Forward Algorithm can be used to find the probability of a model generating a given sequence.
 By comparing these probabilities, the best fitting model can be isolated.

-The basics of the algorithm can be found [here](https://en.wikipedia.org/wiki/Forward_algorithm), but essentially the algorithm uses the probabilities of being in a prior state to calculate the probability of arriving at the current state.
+The basics and mathematical derivation of the algorithm can be found [here](https://en.wikipedia.org/wiki/Forward_algorithm), but essentially the algorithm uses the probabilities of being in a prior state with the emission probability to calculate the probability of arriving at the current state.
+The probability sum across all of the states in the last timestep is the probability that the model produces the given sequence.

-In an ergodnic Hidden Markov Model,
+Hidden Markov Model,